EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations

 \subsection{Quantitative Evaluation}

-Owing to the lack of directly comparable approaches in the literature, we define a baseline named \textit{Local-StefMap} based on the work in ~\cite{molina2021robotic}.
-It constructs motion maps using people detections from a YOLOv11 model applied to egocentric RGB-D videos.
-Following the model outlined in~\cref{sec:histogram_mod}, \textit{Local-StefMap} accumulates orientation histograms in a spatial grid over time, but only within the robot's current field of view.
+Owing to the lack of directly comparable approaches in the literature, we define two baselines. \textit{Mean-MoD} is a parameter-free reference that predicts a single constant map per head, computed as the per-cell training average with no input (arithmetic mean for flow and entropy; per-cell circular mean for direction). \textit{Local-StefMap}, based on the work in ~\cite{molina2021robotic}, constructs motion maps using people detections from a YOLOv11 model applied to egocentric RGB-D videos.
+Following the model outlined in~\cref{sec:histogram_mod}, \textit{Local-StefMap} accumulates orientation histograms in a spatial grid over time, but only within the robot’s current field of view.
 Unlike our proposed method, which predicts motion patterns across the entire environment, \textit{Local-StefMap} computes dynamics strictly in regions currently visible to the robot and does not attempt to infer unobserved areas.

-To ensure fair evaluation, we compare both methods under two conditions: (i) \textit{local observability}, where predictions are cropped to the robot’s field of view, and (ii) \textit{global observability}, where predictions cover the full spatial extent of the environment.
+To ensure fair evaluation, we compare all methods under two conditions: (i) \textit{local observability}, where predictions are cropped to the robot’s field of view, and (ii) \textit{global observability}, where predictions cover the full spatial extent of the environment.
 In addition, we evaluate performance across two prediction horizons, 10s and 20s.
 We also report ground truth motion maps in both local and global forms to contextualize each method’s performance.

-The results in \cref{tab:baseline_comparison} demonstrate that EgoMoD outperforms the Local-StefMap baseline in all metrics, evaluation scopes and time horizons.
-For flow prediction, EgoMoD achieves lower MSE and higher SSIM, indicating both improved accuracy and better preservation of spatial structure.
-Entropy predictions follow a similar pattern, with EgoMoD showing lower error and marginally better SSIM.
-For direction, Local-StefMap achieves comparable local accuracy in 10\,s horizon, but EgoMoD shows higher IoU, indicating better agreement.
-The performance gap is more pronounced in the global evaluation and 20\,s horizon, underscoring EgoMoD's ability to infer motion patterns beyond the robot's immediate field of view, a capability entirely absent in the observation-only baseline.
+The results in \cref{tab:baseline_comparison} demonstrate that EgoMoD outperforms both baselines on flow and entropy metrics across all evaluation scopes and time horizons.
+EgoMoD achieves lower MSE and higher SSIM, indicating both improved accuracy and better preservation of spatial structure.
+For direction, EgoMoD surpasses Local-StefMap in classification accuracy (0.42 vs.\ 0.24 at 10\,s global), confirming that the model successfully captures dominant motion directions in the scene.
+EgoMoD achieves ECR~$= 0.21$~(10\,s, global) and $0.44$~(20\,s, global).
+Local-StefMap achieves slightly higher ECR at 10\,s ($0.23$ global) because it restricts predictions to directly-observed cells, which are well-calibrated by construction; EgoMoD’s ECR advantage doubles at 20\,s ($0.44$ vs $0.23$), where global prediction capability enables actionable guidance across the full scene.
+Mean-MoD’s near-zero ECR ($0.00$ and $0.05$) confirms that without input conditioning no cell clears the joint confidence-and-accuracy bar.
 We measure that the network inference time is below 200 ms in our experiments.